2021 Climate Goals

 12. Divest your super.
-Likewise, swap to a superannuation fund that doesn’t invest in coal, oil and gas.
+Swap to a superannuation fund that doesn’t invest in coal, oil and gas.

 Check out our Divestment page here to find all the instructions, resources and links you'll need to find a super that doesn't invest in fossil fuels and learn how to make the switch.

-13. Donate towards activism.
+13. Fund action.
 Give (regularly if possible) to a climate or environmental group.

-No matter how much, every bit helps!
-By donating to an organisation or group, you can help them to fight for climate wins.
-For example, giving to the Bob Brown Foundation can help in their efforts to end native forest logging in Australia or giving to the Environmental Defenders Office can help their lawyers take fossil fuel companies to court.
-Check out our groups page here to find Australian climate and environmental groups and organisations you might want to donate to.
+Every bit helps!
+Help fund the fight for climate wins.
+Money given to the Bob Brown Foundation can help in the effort to end native forest logging in Australia, whilst giving to the Environmental Defenders Office can help their lawyers take fossil fuel companies to court.
+Check out our groups page here to find many Australian climate and environmental groups and organisations worth donating to.
+You can donate to OPC here.

-14. Give to fund climate solutions.
-To drawdown carbon, avoid emissions and/or accelerate solutions.
+14. Fund climate solutions.
+Pitch in to drawdown carbon, avoid emissions and/or accelerate solutions.

-Giving money to the right project can directly mitigate CO2 emissions by employing climate solutions like renewable energy, or capture CO2, for example by planting trees.
-Many of these projects also have additional benefits for people, the environment and biodiversity.
-Two organisations we love are Trees for the Future, who plant trees whilst helping to provide long-term access to food and income to impoverished farmers in sub-Saharan Africa, and Eden Reforestation Projects who plant trees whilst reducing extreme poverty by providing employment to local villagers.
+Giving money to the right project can help fight climate change, by employing climate solutions like renewable energy or ecosystem restoration.
+Many projects also have additional benefits for people, the environment and biodiversity.
+Trees for the Future, who plant trees whilst helping to provide long-term access to food and income to impoverished farmers in sub-Saharan Africa, are one example.

-Australia was ranked lowest in climate policy out of all 57 nations included in the Climate Change Performance Index 2020 and Australia still doesn't have a net-zero target (unlike more than 110 other nations).
-Strong and bold leadership from our governments is essential in tackling the climate crisis - citizens must demand climate action.
+Australia was ranked worst in climate policy out of all 57 nations included in the Climate Change Performance Index 2020 and doesn't even have a net-zero target (unlike more than 100 other nations).
+Strong leadership from our governments is essential in tackling the climate crisis.
+As citizens we must demand action.